mvolkmann/blog/src/prolog.md

 ```

 After evaluating this, the variable `Angle` is no longer defined.

+The `->` operator provides the equivalent of an "if" statement
+or ternary operator in other programming languages.
+The expression on the left can be a goal or conditional expression.
+There can be two parts on the right separated by a semicolon.
+The first part is used if the left side holds and
+the second part is used if it does not.
+Note that Prolog does not support the concept of Booleans,
+so this is not decided based on whether the left side evaluates to "true".

 The `=..` operator is typically used in conjunction with the `call` predicate
 to dynamically create a goal and execute it.
 For example: